lkldev/TooInstance_Public/README.md

 - Create TooInstance Page
 - Update TooInstance Page
 - Create New Run Page
+  - Backend Processing of inputs, to accept eg. ("-A -O output.txt") (TBD by Mile 3)
 - Output View Page
 - How to Run?
-Page (To be done in Mile3)
+Page (TBD by early-July)
-- Public TooInstance Listing Page (To be done in Mile 3)
+- Public TooInstance Listing Page (TBD by Mid-July)

 Sample Screenshots of our application components.